ShravanaHS/mini-project/README.md

 that drivers are notified of oncoming vehicles in critical areas.

-- **Improve road visibility**: Install high-intensity LED lights along the road edges to enhance driver awareness in low-visibility conditions, such as fog, rain, or mist, helping to reduce accidents caused by improper sightlines.

 - **Enable real-time hazard monitoring**: Utilize cameras and sensors to continuously monitor the road for accidents, wildlife(elephant) crossings, and illegal activities, providing timely alerts to drivers and authorities to prevent potential dangers.